EnMAP-Box/enmap-box-documentation/source/dev_section/dev_installation.rst

              Qt Creator with opened metadataeditor.ui.

-        ..
-                SSH access on windows
+    .. group-tab:: SSH access on windows

                 1. create a ssh key pair
                 2. upload public key to repository of choice
                 3. install Putty